DavesCodeMusings/raspberry-cobbler/docs/wifi-side-quest.md

 ~ # modprobe brcmfmac
 ```

-> _brcmfmac_ is and abbreviated name for BRoadCoM Full Media Access Control, the name of the wifi chip.
+> _brcmfmac_ is an abbreviated name for BRoadCoM Full Media Access Control, the name of the wifi chip.

 If you see _cfg80211: failed to load regulatory.db_ in the console messages, you can ignore it for now.
 The wifi adapter will still function, it will just limit its channel selection and output power.